Knowledge Is Power

 It appears that Seiko has shut down all US operations.
 The above Web site is no longer in service.
 They also will not provide support for their 100, 200, and most 400 series printers or SmartLabel 6.x and 7.x software to

-NOTE: Their new Windows 10 supported SmartLabel "Creator" software will NOT work with your current .sll label files and they will not provide a means of converting them to the Creator .sl format so even if you buy a new Smart Label printer you will not be able to use your old labels.
+NOTE ALSO: Their newer SmartLabel "Creator" software will NOT work with your current .sll label files and they will not provide a means of converting them to the Creator .sl format so even if you buy a new Smart Label printer you will not be able to use your old labels.
 You will have to manually recreate all of them.

 In addition, upon installing the Creator software it is configured for Germany and their only tech support operation is in the UK.